Avirup101/Avirup101/README.md

 ### Hola!
 Avirup here 👋

-- 🔭 I’m an IT undergrad.
+- 🔭 I’m a professional Data Scientist.
-- 🌱 I’m currently learning MERN Stack
 - 👯 I’m looking to collaborate on any productive projects.
-- 💬 Ask me anyting about tech and football.
-I promise will not make you bore!
+- 💬 Ask me anything about tech and football.
+I promise will not to make you bore!

 <br />